caiocqueiroz/actions-workshop/topics/01.basic-workflow/README.md

 Follow these steps to create and run your first GitHub Actions workflow:

 1. **Create a new repository**:
-  - Go to GitHub org provided by the Philips team and create a new repository.
+  - Create a new repo in your own GitHub account (namespace).

 2. **Add a workflow file**:
   - In your repository, create a new directory called `.github/workflows`.